 By Rabbi Amichai Cohen

-A Chassidic tale is told about a man who went to the Maggid of Mezritch and told him that his thoughts were overtaking him, seeking advice on how to master his thoughts.
+There is a Chassidic tale about a man who went to the Maggid of Mezritch and told him that his thoughts were overtaking him, seeking advice on how to master his thoughts.

 Yankel knocked again, this time louder.
 “Let me in, it’s raining,” Yankel cried out.
 No answer again.
 The knocking proceeded for some time until the owner opened the door, welcoming Yankel into his home.
 “Why didn’t you let me in the first time I knocked?”